PrestaShop/vatnumber/Readme.md

 # European VAT number

-**This module has been archived, it’s no longer maintained but you still can fork it if you need it for your shop.**

 ## About

 Enables you to enter the intra-community VAT number when creating the address.
 You must fill in the company field to allow entering the VAT number.